Priyanshi1947/Week4_VSD/Week 4.md

 2. **Spice Netlist**

-   1. Resistive Load NMOS DC Analysis
+   1.Resistive Load NMOS DC Analysis

 This netlist simulates a single NMOS transistor with a 55 Ohm resistive pull-up, often used for introductory characterization or simple logic gates.